jdaly13/multistepform/README.md

 If Label is ready we render label if not we render a wizard the Wizard requires a certain number of properties Including
-1.takes in a certrain number of steps stored in an array 2.Wizard also takes in a dummy object which is essentially the template which the user will fill in 3.Header A component to be rendered inside the Wizard 4.finally Wizard takes in function which will be invoked once the user confirms all the information
+1.takes in a certrain number of steps stored in an array
+2.Wizard also takes in a dummy object which is essentially the template which the user will fill in
+3.Header A component to be rendered inside the Wizard
+4.finally Wizard takes in function which will be invoked once the user confirms all the information

 From here the A Label will be created will the provided information Each step in an array is a child of the wizard that updates the wizard state through a callback

 Steps are stored in shipping-label-maker/steps
 Index files creates an array of all the steps

+Added basic validation for form as well

 ```
 reusable partials are stored in partials